ligoj/ligoj/app-api/README.md

 Note: On Windows host, replace all \ (escape) by ` for multi-line support.

-Note: There is uncovered Hibernate issue with schema generation `update` mode.
+Note: There is an uncovered Hibernate issue with schema generation `update` mode.
 The configured database user must see only the target database.
 If there are several visible databases by this user, the update mechanism will populate the tables of all visible tables, including the ones of the not targeted database.
 This strategy may produce an empty SQL schema update when some tables are already existing in a database different from the target one.

 ## Relevant variables